What We Do

-Volunteers run Playtime in a beautiful baby room for 6 months to 3 year olds, as well as a big kids’ room where children ages 3-11 can choose activities from a variety of colorful and exciting stations.
+Volunteers run Playtime in a beautiful baby room for infants and toddlers from 6 months to 3, as well as a big kids’ room where children ages 3-11 can choose activities from a variety of colorful and exciting stations.

 Playtime’s Preteen Program at D.C.
-General was founded in the fall 2013 to support the developmental needs of preteens.
-The program focuses on supporting children in grades 3-8 in active living, wellness and empowerment.
+General was founded in September 2013 to support the developmental needs of preteens and is held twice a week on Mondays and Wednesdays.
+The program focuses on supporting children aged 8-12 in active living, wellness and empowerment.

 FIELD TRIP PROGRAM

-In addition to our onsite programs, we also facilitate field trips for teens and elementary-school-aged children to provide opportunities to get out of the shelter and explore the city.
+In addition to our onsite programs, we also facilitate field trips for all program participants to provide opportunities to get out of the shelter and explore the city.

 Volunteers have led boat trips on the Potomac with Sierra Club Inner City Outings, visits to the zoo, trips to museum exhibits, and excursions to amusement parks.
 The Playtime Project has also brought teens from D.C.
 General, the largest family shelter in the District, on many “firsts” to the Washington Monument, ice skating on the mall, a tour of the West Wing of the White House, a dance class, a picnic in the National Arboretum, tours of local colleges and universities, baseball games and more.

 Volunteers who lead field trips are long-term, trained members of our team.
 If you have an idea for a field trip or access to discounted/free tickets to an event, museum, or sports team, please contact us!